jaycherd/CalorieTracker/README.md

 # CalorieTracker
 ## Description:
-Just a Calorie Tracking application to get better with python, and tkinter for creating GUI's.\n Application also has a custom entry box which carries out a query to Open Food Facts website which gives user access to a large food facts database
+Just a Calorie Tracking application to get better with python, and tkinter for creating GUI's.
+Application also has a custom entry box which carries out a query to Open Food Facts website which gives user access to a large food facts database.

 ![The Dashboard](./images/dashboard.png)